Understanding Debt Payoff: How to Make a Plan and Stick to It

 Use a debt payoff calculator

 You do not need to figure out all the math yourself.
-Our free Debt Payoff Calculator Pro lets you enter your balance, interest rate, and payment amount — and it shows you exactly how long it will take to pay off your debt and how much interest you will pay in total.
+Our free Debt Payoff Calculator lets you enter your balance, interest rate, and payment amount — and it shows you exactly how long it will take to pay off your debt and how much interest you will pay in total.

 Tips to speed up debt payoff